What is OSCQR?

 “Accessibility is the degree to which a product, device, program, service, resource, or environment is available to a given user.
 Information and communication technology is considered accessible if it can be used as effectively by people with disabilities as it can by those without disabilities.
 Comparable access to information must be provided, taking the needs of all users and learners into account.
 True accessibility provides for not just the sightless and the hearing impaired but also the color blind, those prone to seizures, and people with physical limitations that require keyboard navigation rather than the use of a mouse.
 It is essential that the web and content are accessible in order to provide equal access and equal opportunity to people with disabilities.”

 With every OSCQR review process, the instructional designer and reviewers will complete an embedded accessibility and compliance check (labeled and visualized as either ADA or RSI standards on the OSCQR Rubric) to ensure that the course meets the accessibility requirements of the ADA, the Higher Learning Commission, and the regular and substantive interaction (RSI) requirement of the U.S. Department of Education.
 These standards should be considered the highest priority on what needs to be corrected first after a course has finished the review.
-The instructional designer will work with the faculty member on methods and solutions to meet the accessibility standards and document the regular adn substantive interaction (RSI) that are detailed in the rubric.
+The instructional designer will work with the faculty member on methods and solutions to meet the accessibility standards and document the regular and substantive interaction (RSI) that are detailed in the rubric.

 As previously stated, it is the discretion of the department’s chair, not CETAL, whether a course will be taught based on any accessibility or compliance items not being sufficiently met.